CAMB-DSbD/tee-morello-performance-experiments/README.md

 We stored the metrics collected in the [memory-out-experiment-results.csv](https://github.com/CAMB-DSbD/tee-morello-performance-experiments/blob/main/memory-performance/outside-tee-execution/memory-out-experiment-results.csv) file.
 We calculate the average time that it takes to allocate, write, read and free for  each block size of 100 MB, 200 MB, 300 MB, etc.).
-The results are summarised in Tables 3.
+The results are summarised in Table 3.

 <div align="center">